 Briana joined Watsi on September 29th, 2013.
-Six years ago, Briana became the 580th member to automatically support a new Watsi patient every month.
-Since then, 5,471 more people have become monthly donors!
-Briana's most recent donation traveled 8,800 miles to support Soeun, a 37-year-old man from Cambodia, to fund mobility-restoring shoulder surgery.
+Seven years ago, Briana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Briana's most recent donation traveled 8,700 miles to support Highness, a three-year-old girl from Tanzania, to fund surgery to heal her conjoined toes.

-Soeun is 37-year-old government worker from Cambodia.
-He and his wife have a 10-year-old daughter who is in second grade.
-His wife sells rice at a local market.
-In his free time he loves to read the news or discovers new topics and books on the internet.
-In April 2020, Soeun was in motor vehicle accident that caused a fracture to his left femur and a traumatic injury to his left arm.
+Socheat is a 21-year-old blacksmith from Cambodia.
+He has three siblings, a sister and two brothers, and in his free time he enjoys playing soccer, singing karaoke, and listening to music.
+In November 2019, Socheat was in a severe motorcycle accident, injuring his left shoulder.
 He has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
-He received treatment to his femur, but his left arm remains numb and he cannot move it.
-Soeun traveled to our medical partner's care center to receive treatment.
-On August 4th, he will undergo a brachial plexus repair surgery.
-After recovery, he will regain feeling in his shoulder and arm, and will be able to return to work and do all of his daily tasks easily again.
+He is unable to move his left arm, and experiences a loss of sensation in his left shoulder.
+He is unable to work and experiences daily pain.
+Socheat traveled to our medical partner's care center to receive treatment.
+On January 8th, he will undergo a brachial plexus repair surgery.
+After recovery, he will be able to use his arm and return to work again.
 Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.
-Soeun said, "I have been very worried about the numbness in my arm, but I am hopeful that after this surgery I will move it again and get my strength back."
+"I hope that my shoulder will be in full function again and I can return to work without any pain," he shared.